charonsboat/jabber-with-me.client/README.md

-# Jabber With Me API - Client
+# Jabber With Me - Client

 This client connects to and communicates with the specified server that is running the [Jabber With Me API](https://github.com/drmyersii/jabber-with-me.api.git).